ileana-pr/Hyperfy.how/README.md

-*You can click 'Edit Page' on the bottom of any page to go directly to it in repo*
+*You can click 'Edit Page' on the bottom of any page to go directly to it in repo and prompt you to fork*

 Hyperfy.how is a living community resource for [Hyperfy v2.](https://github.com/hyperfy-xyz/hyperfy)